bahamas10/basiccache.js/README.md

 ### new BasicCache([opts])

 - `opts.debug`: print debug info to the console on stderr, defaults to `false`
+- `opts.prefix`: string to prefix the cache keys with for the internal cache object, defaults to `basiccache_`

 ### cache.get(key)

-returns the cached item if it exists and hasn't expired.  if the item doesn't exist, or has been invalidated, this function will return `undefined`
+returns the cached item if it exists and hasn't expired.
+If the item doesn't exist, or has been invalidated, this function will return `undefined`

 ### cache.set(key, value, [expires])